DEFRA/fcp-defra-id-example/README.md

 [`@hapi/yar`](https://github.com/hapijs/yar) is used to store the original path in the session.
 Like `@hapi/cookie`, `@hapi/yar` is a cookie-based session management plugin, but is used for unauthenticated users.

-In this simple example, only the path is stored, ignoring any query or payload data.

 ### Sign out

 When a user signs out, the application will redirect the user to the Defra Identity sign out endpoint.
 Once the user has signed out, they will be redirected back to the application.